CSC207-UofT/course-project-group-010/phase1/DesignDocument.md

 # Features we considered(and may implement later)

-The relative rating for course based on the program of study
+1. The relative rating for course based on the program of study.

+2. The new fill function (e.g. year) for the course.

+3. Users have the option to edit the rating they provided previously.

 # Helpful Diagram